abullward/Process_Mining/README.md

 Transition_Tables - Takes and event log and generates a tranistion table for the given cancer <br />
 Traces - Takes an event log and retrurns a table of traces and their frequency <br />
 check_height - A function that checks of inconsistant heights along a pathway <br />

+The code for the above functions along with some example code using them are contained in the process_mining_functions.py file